Seven Tides has started to develop a luxury resort on one of its islands in The World archipelago.

 “I noticed from most successful hotels [in the Maldives], that they have built their landscape in a way that if you have your villa there, if it’s a beach villa or water villa, the moment you leave your balcony, you feel you’re the only person there,” he said.

 “They’ve built the landscape to add as much privacy as they can.
 This is the key to the success of that hotel.
-So we need to be careful and really be successful with the landscape design, this is really important.”For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+So we need to be careful and really be successful with the landscape design, this is really important.”For all the latest travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.